Certora/Documentation/docs/gambit/mutation-verifier.md

   and the gray dots represent the mutants.

-Selecting a rule shows which mutants it detected.
+Selecting a rule shows which mutants it detected, and selecting a mutant shows which rules caught it.

 ![Selecting a rule](doc/selecting_a_rule.png)

-Selecting a mutant shows which rules caught it.
 Clicking on a mutant's patch shows the difference between it and the original program.

 The Coverage metric is the ratio of the caught mutants to all mutants tested,